xonsh/actions/README.md

-# actions
+# xonsh/actions

-Common Github CI workflows
+Github CI workflows for the xonsh shell projects.